Lee E. Richards

-Tony's instructional experience has covered both private and public, group and individual instruction of department/corporate and private students/officer's for over 35 years.
+Tony's instructional experience has covered both private and public, group and individual instruction of department/corporate and private students/officer's since 1978.
 He is CPD/First-Aid/AED certified.
 He was a licensed Gunsmith for 10 years and has a functional working knowledge of firearm maintenance.
 He has worked for both private and corporate security and prior to his retirement, worked 16 years as a union electrician, the majority of which in a foreman/supervision capacity.

 Assistants & Seniors

-After several years of training, students begin an instructor program to learn to teach.
+After several years of training, students begin an Instructor Development program much like that which is required by the State of Missouri for all police academy instructors and enables them to learn to teach.
+Many of the techniques are refined or tailored from the NLETC Instructor Development Program.
 Below are four of our current assistant instructors and our senior most student.